 All you need for this project is a Pmod MIC3 (and preferably a breadboard for convenience).

-This demonstration opens up the possibility for a wealth of audio projects, since you can capture the audio live and then analyze it with the powerful WaveForms software.
-You can even use this project along with other hardware actuators or displays as well (like a DIY music visualizer using LED strips)!
+This demonstration opens up the possibility for a wealth of audio projects because you can capture the audio live, and then analyze it with the powerful WaveForms software.
+You can even use this project along with other hardware actuators or displays (like a DIY music visualizer using LED strips)!